VIVAlab/upper-body-clustering/doc/organizer.md

 ## Description

-This tool is used to sort images with filename's syntax :
+This tool is the first part of the project.
+It is used to sort images with filename's syntax :

     epoch|cameraID|captureNumber|.jpg